 The Duston School is a high-performing, ambitious all-through academy that offers a seamless educational journey from age 4 to 18.
 It suits families who value a traditional, knowledge-focused curriculum and a disciplined school environment.
 Its results in both the primary and secondary phases are reliably strong, placing it among the better state options in Northamptonshire.
 The school is best suited to students who are prepared to work hard and thrive within a structured, large-scale community.
 Families interested in this option can use the Saved Schools feature to manage their shortlist.

 Yes, The Duston School is a well-regarded all-through academy.
 It is currently rated Good by Ofsted.
-In 2024, its primary phase significantly outperformed England averages, with 80% of pupils meeting the expected standard in reading, writing, and maths.
-At GCSE and A-level, it consistently ranks among the top 10 schools in the Northampton area.
+In the 2025 dataset, 70% of pupils met the expected standard in reading, writing, and maths in the primary phase.
+At GCSE it ranks 8th among Northampton secondaries, and at A-level it ranks 5th among Northampton sixth forms.

 Applications for both the Reception intake and the Year 7 intake are coordinated by West Northamptonshire Council.
 Because the school is an all-through provider, many Year 7 places are filled by pupils already in the school's primary phase, making external entry highly competitive.
-The deadline for secondary applications is typically 31 October.
+For September 2027 entry, secondary applications open on 10 September 2026 and close on 31 October 2026; Reception applications close on 15 January 2027.
+Offer days are 1 March 2027 for Year 7 and 16 April 2027 for Reception.

 This is a state school with no tuition fees.
 All education provided within the school hours for pupils aged 4 to 18 is free of charge.

 Yes, the school has a successful sixth form offering a range of A-level and vocational subjects.
-In 2024, 49% of A-level entries achieved A* to B grades, and the school has a track record of sending students to Russell Group universities and Oxbridge.
+In the 2025 A-level dataset, 60% of entries achieved A* to B grades, and the school has a track record of sending students to Russell Group universities and Oxbridge.

 The school follows a curriculum philosophy that prioritises the teaching of deep, subject-specific knowledge.
 This approach uses cognitive science to help students remember what they have learned over the long term, preparing them for the rigours of national examinations.